 Mr. Gladstone is the founder of The Gladstone Companies and has been our Chief Executive Officer since inception.
 From August 1997 to August 2001, Mr. Gladstone served as Chairman or Vice Chairman of American Capital Strategies, a publicly-traded leveraged buyout fund and mezzanine debt finance company.
 From 1974 to February 1997, Mr. Gladstone held various positions, including Chairman and Chief Executive Officer, with Allied Capital Corporation, Allied Capital Corporation II, Allied Capital Lending Corporation, Allied Capital Commercial Corporation and Allied Capital Advisors Inc. The Allied companies were the largest group of publicly-traded mezzanine debt funds and were managers of two private venture capital limited partnerships.
 From 1992 to 1997, Mr. Gladstone served as a Director, President and Chief Executive Officer of Business Mortgage Investors, a private mortgage REIT managed by Allied Capital.
 Mr. Gladstone served as a Director of The Riggs National Corporation (the parent of Riggs Bank) from 1993 to May 1997 and of Riggs Bank from 1991 to 1993.
 He has served as a Trustee of The George Washington University and currently is a Trustee Emeritus.
 He is a past member of the Listings and Hearings Committee of the National Association of Securities Dealers, Inc. He is a past member of the Advisory Committee to the Women's Growth Capital Fund, a venture capital firm that finances women-owned small businesses.
 Mr. Gladstone was the managing member of The Capital Investors, a group of angel investors, and is currently a member Emeritus.
-He is also the Chairman and owner of Gladstone Land Corporation a private land holding company in California.
-Mr. Gladstone is also a past Director of Capital Automotive REIT, a real estate investment trust.
+He is also the chairman and President of Gladstone Land Corporation, a publicly held company that has substantial farmland holdings in agriculture real estate in the U.S. Mr. Gladstone is also a past Director of Capital Automotive REIT, a real estate investment trust.
 Mr. Gladstone holds a MBA degree from the Harvard Business School, a MA from American University and a BA from the University of Virginia.
 Mr. Gladstone has co-authored two books on financing for small and medium sized businesses, Venture Capital Handbook and Venture Capital Investing published by Prentice Hall.

 Mr. Brubaker serves as Vice Chairman, Chief Operating Officer and Secretary of Gladstone Investment Corporation.
 Beginning in March 1999, Mr. Brubaker was a founder, and past Chairman of Heads Up Systems, a company providing process industries with leading edge technology.
 From 1996 to 1999, Mr. Brubaker served as Vice President of the paper group for the American Forest & Paper Association.
 From 1992 to 1995, Mr. Brubaker served as President of Interstate Resources, a pulp and paper company.
 From 1991 to 1992, Mr. Brubaker served as President of IRI, a radiation measurement equipment manufacturer.
 From 1981 to 1991, Mr. Brubaker held several management positions at James River Corporation, a forest and paper company, including Vice President of Strategic Planning from 1981 to 1982, Group Vice President of the Groveton Group and Premium Printing Papers from 1982 to 1990 and Vice President of Human Resources Development in 1991.
 From 1976 to 1981, Mr. Brubaker was Strategic Planning Manager and Marketing Manager at Boise Cascade.
 Previously, Mr. Brubaker was a Senior Engagement Manager at McKinsey & Company from 1972 to 1976.
 Mr. Brubaker holds a MBA degree from the Harvard Business School and a BSE from Princeton University